Ashrith-2001/Covid19-Visualizer-and-Predictor/README.md

 Analysis and Prediction parts.
 All the libraries discussed above were incorporated in any of the the parts mentioned.
 The error calculation and plotting is also accomlished in last part

+              ##Conclusions
+With our project we presented a comparative analysis of present status of covid-19 based on data collected from official websites, through graphical visualization.
+Forecasting of covid cases, deaths are accomplished with greater accuracy.
+The error analysis of model used, suggests the performance of model is good.
+This relatively good accuracy in prediction can be used for Medical Resource Optimization, ensuring demand planning stability, contact tracing, situational awareness and critical response.
+Though the model predicted well, it still prone to error as the number of testings on a given day vary which also becomes a variable.
+So this model can be further developed by incorporating multi variable algorithms.